 - Doing a monthly shift and attending regular supervision forums

-- Going through a 5 day training course
+- Going through a training course over six days

 - Recording notes on each call

 9. You’ll begin mentored shifts as an OutLine volunteer!”